 - Even if you follow all the rules above, you still might end up with occasional stinky diapers and less absorbent diapers due to detergent and/or mineral residue, or diaper rash ointment.
 In this case, you will want to strip your diapers.

-Ammonia smell?
 This can be caused by one or more of the following and may just be temporary.
-Urine gradually turns into ammonia as it sits…a little smell is inevitable for everyone and diaper pails almost always smell like ammonia.
-But a strong ammonia smell in a freshly worn diaper may be an indication of something that needs to be remedied.
+Urine gradually turns into ammonia as it sits… a little smell is inevitable for everyone and diaper pails almost always smell like ammonia.
+Spraying (or dunking) and wringing out your diapers before putting them in your dry pail or wet bag will help prevent stink issues.
+But a strong ammonia smell in a freshly worn diaper is an indication of something that needs to be remedied.
 Causes of the smell include:

 - Build-up and residue on the diapers – SOLUTION: Strip diapers/change detergent.

-- Washing in HARD mineral water – SOLUTION: Add ¼ cup Calgon Water Softener or Borax to the wash cycle once a week.
+- Washing in HARD mineral water – SOLUTION: Add ¼ cup Calgon Water Softener wash cycle.

 - Dehydration – SOLUTION: Drink more water.